 Alternative 1 This option is likely to result in significant negative effects on the wider environment as human population pressure and the effects of climate change are felt.
 There is widespread risk of deterioration in water body status and failure to achieve protected area objectives.
+Alternative 2 This option sees the achievement of good status wherever there is a

-Alternative 2 This option sees the achievement of good status wherever there is a (Scenario A) technically feasible solution available and therefore the maximum possible improvement in ecosystem services.
+(Scenario A) This option sees the achievement of good status wherever there is a technically feasible solution available and therefore the maximum possible improvement in ecosystem services.
 Providing adequate mitigation of potential negative effects is applied there are few direct losers.
 Indirect losers may result from the diversion of high levels of resource from other priorities.

 Alternative 3 Deterioration is prevented and the level of ecosystem service (Scenario B) provision is broadly maintained in Wales.
 Improvement is limited to geographically-defined protected areas, delivering localised benefits through specific ecosystem services.
 Preventing deterioration may become increasingly difficult in the face of the population and climate change pressures.
-Alternative These options would result in achievement of good status in specific 4& 5 locations, however, it is likely to result in significant negative effects (Scenario outside of these locations, particularly as human population pressure C&D) and the effects of climate change are felt.
+Alternative 4 This option would result in achievement of good status in specific & 5 locations, however, it is likely to result in significant negative effects (Scenario C outside of these locations, particularly as human population pressure & D) and the effects of climate change are felt.
 There is widespread risk of deterioration in water body status and failure to achieve protected area objectives.